webiny/github-actions-wac/README.md

 > You can also run `npx github-actions-wac --help` for in-terminal reference.

-The following are the commands that the CLI exposes.

 #### `build`

 Builds YAML from detected TypeScript (`.wac.ts`) workflow files.